TaoJiang98/Mobile-and-IoT-Security/README.md

 ML Models:

+### Prerequisite
+Install the following python packages:

+- numpy
+- pandas
+- matplotlib
+- sklearn
+- pandas
+- pickle
+- imlearn

+For running all the performance test, *DecisionTree.py* and *detect.py* is what you need.
+DecisionTree.py will give you information about how overall accuracy, precision, recall and F1-score the model's like.
+Since this task needs a binary classifier, detect.py focused on models‘ accuracy for each class, which is "Fruad" and "Normal" in this task.
+We have the completion that **desicion tree** is the best one for this task.

+Using *main.py* to generate models.
+It requires path to train data, portion (of split train and test data), and train epoch as parameters to train a model.
+Setting F1-score as standard to decide whether a model is better than other.
+Moreover, it will vectorize new data for prediction.

 Additionally, note that the Call Classifying Python Notebook is quite out of date, and is solely representative of our inital attempt to create a model.

 Flask App: